acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 - Install Jekyll and bundler Gems.
 - Create a group to edit your server's website.
 keypoints:
+- Ruby is a programming language.
+- A Gem is a Ruby package.
+- Jekyll is a Ruby Gem.
 - Installing Gems in your home directory is preferred to system wide installation.
 - The command `chown`  is used to change file and directory ownerships.
 - The command `adduser` can be used to add a user to a group.